ABCT Annual Convention Continuing Education Credit Information

 Continuing Education (CE) Grievance Procedure

 ABCT is fully committed to conducting all activities in strict conformance with the American Psychological Association's Ethical Principles of Psychologists.
 ABCT will comply with all legal and ethical responsibilities to be non-discriminatory in promotional activities, program content and in the treatment of program participants.
-The monitoring and assessment of compliance with these standards will be the responsibility of the Coordinator of Convention and Education Issues in conjunction with the Director of Outreach and Partnerships.
+The monitoring and assessment of compliance with these standards will be the responsibility of the Coordinator of Convention and Education Issues in conjunction with the Convention Manager.

 Although ABCT goes to great lengths to assure fair treatment for all participants and attempts to anticipate problems, there will be occasional issues which come to the attention of the convention staff which require intervention and/or action on the part of the convention staff or an officer of ABCT.
 This procedural description serves as a guideline for handling such grievances.

 All grievances must be filed in writing to ensure a clear explanation of the problem.

-If the grievance concerns satisfaction with a CE session the Director of Outreach and Partnerships shall determine whether a full or partial refund (either in money or credit for a future CE event) is warranted.
+If the grievance concerns satisfaction with a CE session the Convention Manager shall determine whether a full or partial refund (either in money or credit for a future CE event) is warranted.
 If the complainant is not satisfied, their materials will be forwarded to the Coordinator of Convention and Continuing Education Issues for a final decision.

-If the grievance concerns a speaker and particular materials presented, the Director of Outreach and Partnerships shall bring the issue to the Coordinator of Convention and Education Issues who may consult with the members of the continuing education issues committees.
+If the grievance concerns a speaker and particular materials presented, the Convention Manager shall bring the issue to the Coordinator of Convention and Education Issues who may consult with the members of the continuing education issues committees.
 The Coordinator will formulate a response to the complaint and recommend action if necessary, which will be conveyed directly to the complainant.
 For example, a grievance concerning a speaker may be conveyed to that speaker and also to those planning future educational programs.

-Records of all grievances, the process of resolving the grievance and the outcome will be kept in the files of the Director of Outreach and Partnerships.
+Records of all grievances, the process of resolving the grievance and the outcome will be kept in the files of the Convention Manager.

 A copy of this Grievance Procedure will be available upon request.